johnnymast/compile-the-linux-kernel/README.md

 CONFIG_LOGO_LINUX_VGA16=y
 CONFIG_LOGO_LINUX_CLUT224=y
 ```
+<p>If your output matches these entries, the logo and framebuffer support are correctly configured.</p>

-Next it is time to start building the kernel, be aware of the fact that depending on your system this might talke a while on my machine it will take.
+<p>With the configuration validated, it is time to start building the kernel.
+Depending on your hardware, this process may take a significant amount of time; on my system it takes quite a while.</p>

+??
+To measure how long the kernel compilation takes, you can wrap the build command with ***time***:
+??

 ```bash
 time make -j$(nproc)